Math Calculators

 HotBits

-HotBits is a site that provides true random numbers generated by a Geiger counter that registers ionizing radiation to everyone.
-You fill out a request form on the site specifying the number of random bytes and choose your preferred method of obtaining the data.
-Once the random numbers are provided to the customer, they are immediately removed from the system.
+HotBits is an online service that provides true random numbers generated by a hardware Geiger counter registering background ionizing radiation.
+Users can simply fill out a request form on the HotBits website, specify their desired number of random bytes, and choose a delivery method.
+To ensure maximum cryptographic security, the instant the requested random numbers are delivered to the user, they are permanently purged from the HotBits system.

 Vacuum Quantum Fluctuations